ChengJin-git/LPPN/README.md

 We are glad to hear from you.
 If you have any questions, please feel free to contact [Cheng.Jin@std.uestc.edu.cn](mailto:Cheng.Jin@std.uestc.edu.cn) or open issues on this repository.

 # License
-This project is open sourced under MIT license.
+This project is open sourced under GNU Affero General Public License v3.0 license.